-Licensure as a professional counselor in West Virginia requires the completion of a master’s or doctoral degree in counseling from an institution accredited by the Council on Accreditation of Counseling and Related Educational Programs, National Council on Accreditation for Teacher Education, North Central Association of Colleges and Schools, Southern Association of Colleges and Schools, Council on Rehabilitation Education, or a comparable accrediting body.
+To be licensed as a professional counselor in West Virginia, you must complete a master’s or doctoral degree in counseling from an institution accredited by the Council on Accreditation of Counseling and Related Educational Programs, National Council on Accreditation for Teacher Education, North Central Association of Colleges and Schools, Southern Association of Colleges and Schools, Council on Rehabilitation Education or a comparable accrediting body.

-Appropriate degree programs will be 60 semester hours of graduate coursework with a minimum of three semester hours in each of the following content areas:
+Appropriate degree programs will be 60 semester hours of graduate coursework (PDF, 147 KB) with a minimum of three semester hours in each of the following content areas:

 Additional required elective coursework should be in:

-In addition to the coursework listed above, LPC licensure in West Virginia also requires the completion of a supervised practicum and internship.
-These requirements are distinct from post-graduate supervision, which is also necessary for licensure.
+In addition to the coursework listed above, LPC licensure in West Virginia requires the completion of a supervised practicum and internship.
+These requirements are distinct from post graduate supervision, which is also necessary for licensure.

-“Supervision” is shorthand for directed, post-graduate experience in professional counseling under supervision in a work setting.
-LPC licensure in West Virginia requires the completion of 3,000 hours of supervision for holders of master’s degrees and 1,500 hours for holders of doctorate degrees.
-At least 50 percent of those hours must be in direct client contact, and there should be one hour of supervised direction from an approved supervisor for every 20 hours of practice.
+“Supervision” is shorthand for directed, post graduate experience in professional counseling under supervision in a work setting.
+LPC licensure in West Virginia requires the completion of 3,000 hours of supervision for holders of master’s degrees and 1,500 hours for holders of doctoral degrees.
+At least 50% of those hours must be in direct client contact, and there should be one hour of supervised direction from an approved supervisor for every 20 hours of practice.

-LPC licensure in West Virginia requires a passing score on either the National Counselor Examination for Licensure and Certification, the National Clinical Mental Health Counseling Exam, or the Certified Rehabilitation Counselor Exam.
+LPC licensure in West Virginia requires a passing score on the National Counselor Examination for Licensure and Certification, the National Clinical Mental Health Counseling Exam or the Certified Rehabilitation Counselor Exam.

 National Counselor Examination for Licensure and Certification (NCE)

-The NCE is a 200-question, multiple-choice examination administered by the National Board for Certified Counselors.
-It assesses knowledge, skills, and abilities in effective counseling services.
+The NCE is a 200-question, multiple-choice exam administered by the National Board for Certified Counselors.
+It assesses knowledge, skills and abilities in effective counseling services.

 National Clinical Mental Health Counseling Exam (NCMHCE)